rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 cudf::type_dispatcher<always_int>(data_type, f);
 ```

+## Avoid Multiple Type Dispatch

+Avoid multiple type-dispatch if possible.
+The compiler creates a code path for every type
+dispatched, so a second-level type dispatch results in quadratic growth in compilation time and
+object code size.
+As a large library with many types and functions, we are constantly working to
+reduce compilation time and code size.

 ## Specializing Type-Dispatched Code Paths

 It is often necessary to customize the dispatched `operator()` for different types.
 This can be